 The Malefic set has paints in a cool colour range and is used for dark characters like evil elves, day fairies (editor note: I need to recheck this word, by it I meant evil fairies though), vampires, monsters, demons, etc. The word “Malefic” means evil and is used in astrology, but it is also a historical reference to witches.
 The Fairy set are warm colors used for regular elves, good fairies, humans, dwarves, etc.

-I ordered the Malefic set from Amazon https://www.amazon.com/gp/product/B01D4VFCKY/ and it arrived quickly and I’m still waiting on the Fairy set that I ordered from another supplier along with some other stuff that usually causes a few days’ delay.
+I ordered the Malefic set from Amazon https://www.amazon.com/gp/product/B01D4VFCKY/ and it arrived quickly and waited much longer on the Fairy set that I ordered from another supplier along with some other stuff that usually causes a few days’ delay.
 In the end the wait was significantly longer than it should have been.

 I haven’t painted with either set yet since I haven’t had time.
 Thankfully I’ve had a lot of work lately restoring comics for DC, but I really look forward to using the Malefic set on a collection of vampire and werewolves miniatures that I have from Blue Moon Manufacturing.

 The packaging for the Malefic set is very nice.
 It has beautiful fonts and colors and great art all over it.
 And on the back are printed examples of the colors therein.
-This set has great shelf appeal so whoever designed it deserves praised.
-I haven’t gotten it yet, but the Fairy set looks just as well packaged.
+This set has great shelf appeal so whoever designed it deserves praise.
+The Fairy set is just as well packaged.

 Inside there are eight paints and an instruction guide.
 The bottles are nicely labeled in a more fancy way than the standard Vallejo paints and the cap color is different also.
 I can say that the impression I got with all this attention to detail is that I felt I was getting a good product.
 And for the price they did a great job to make the customer feel like they made a wise choice.

-While I haven’t used them on a figure I did mark the cap of the paints with a dot as I usually do for easy identification and later color matching and I can say that the paint seems to be of a high quality.
+I’ve had a chance to use some of the colors and I always mark the cap of the paints with a dot as I usually do for easy identification and later color matching and I can say that the paint seems to be of a high quality.
 It dries very smooth but slightly glossy; more like a satin finish except for the darker colors which have a little more gloss which isn’t unusual for most Vallejo model color and traditional game color line.
-I have a feeling it would be less glossy if I had shaken them more.
+I have a feeling they would be less glossy if I had shaken them more.
 I barely shook them at all.
-I can tell they will be a joy to use.
+They are a joy to use.